Article 5 of the constitution explains the mechanism of how the United States can be changed or amended from its original wording.

 One method is that an can be proposed from either House or the Senate and then sent for approval by the legislatures.

-The second method is for a or group of states to call for a , and both houses approve this proposal of Congress.
+The second method is for a or group of states to call for a , and for both houses to approve this proposal of Congress.

 In either case, a proposal of an must pass in both the House and Senate by a two-thirds majority and must then be ratified by three-quarters of the legislatures (this would currently require by 38 states).

 Looking deeper, however, there are actually four ways to amend the US .
-Within the two methods of amending the by either the work of a legislative body or a , there are two other methods.
+Within the two methods of amending the by either a legislative body or a , there are two other methods.
 Here are the four methods: